vscode-icons/vscode-icons/README.md

 // putting yours on top.
 "vsicons.associations.files": [
   { "icon": "myJs", "extensions": ["js", "custom.js"], "format": "svg", "overrides": "js" }
 ]

+// Partially disabling an icon
+// In this case, you only want to show the `src` icon for `src` folders, not `sources, source`
+// and the other defined icons.
+You may be tempted to use the `disabled` property but `overrides`
+// is your friend here.
+Just remember that `overrides` will remove the older entry and add yours.
+"vsicons.associations.folders": [
+    { "icon": "src", "extensions": ["src"], "format": "svg", "overrides": "src" }
+]
 ```